Mattcreates25/intern_journal/README.md

 data management plan: types of data, standard, format, metadata, provisions for archiving  and preservation, access policies organizing your sequencing project: data tidiness, data storage

+## __ DAY three(bioinformatics)__
+what is bioinformatics?
+the hybrid of biology and computer science computer aided biology

+types of bioinformatics data:
+genomes
+DNA and RNA seuences
+protemes
+protein families , motifs and domains protein interactions pathways literature and ontologies gene expression protein sequences protein structure and chemical entities sytems

+bioinformatics research areas
+organisation , classification, dissemination and analysis of biological and biomedical data biological sequence analysis and phylogenetics genome organization and evolution bilogical pathways and networks in  health and disseas states protein structure prediction from sequence design of biomolecular structure and function drug design

+where did bioinformatics come from it arose as molecular biology began to transform with sequence data.

+databases
+NCBI and EBI
+EBI offers more online tools

+types of databases
+primary
+secondary
+composite

+MySqL... find out more about this gene ontology